 A couple of random follow up items…

 - In my post Fabulous Thrifting Fabric Find!
 I shared how I took down from the wall and donated a framed poster about Solitude, as I was ready to move on.
 Well, I did not share what I put up in its place.
-He Dresses Up, He Dresses Down (designed and pieced by me, quilted by Betty Anne Guadalupe) is now hanging in my entryway.
+Business Casual (originally titled He Dresses Up, He Dresses Down is now hanging in my entryway.
 It is a recycled fabric art quilt made from old denim jeans, wool scraps (Pendleton® Wool clothing and blankets) and scraps from mens suiting manufacturing.

 - In several recent posts, I shared that I listened to the audiobook, The Four Agreements by Don Miguel Ruiz.
 The first time I listened to this audiobook it was an emotional experience as there were a lot of truths I was hearing and trying to absorb.
 I listened with tears running down my cheeks for several sections of this audiobook.
 Well I decided to listen to it again (it is only a couple hours long) and this time there were no tears, there was only a great sense of peace and deeper understanding of The Four Agreements.
 On my second listen, I discovered that I had not fully grasped the First Agreement: “Be Impeccable with Your Word”.
 I thought this agreement was focused on keeping your word, being true to your word.
 It is actually focused on being careful with the words that come out of your mouth and the power of words – to hurt and to heal.